-An organic based slow-release fertilizer like Milorganite feeds your lawn for up to 10 weeks, and releases nutrients naturally in a slow and consistent flow of nutrition.
-Milorganite also adds organic matter which promotes healthy soil and in turn, improves the soils ability to grow plants.
+An organic-based, slow-release fertilizer like Milorganite feeds your lawn for up to 10 weeks.
+Nutrients are slowly and consistently released into the soil at a rate plants use.
+This significantly reduces the amount of nutrients that may be washed away.
+Milorganite also adds organic matter to the soil, which promotes healthy soil and, in turn, improves the soil’s ability to grow plants.

 Topdress with Compost